-overtime;
+- overtime;

 - bonuses;

 - commission;

-- an allowance or advance paid in respect of transport expenses such as a travel allowance, and
+- an allowance or advance paid in respect of transport expenses such as a travel allowance;

-- leave paid out.
+- leave paid out;

+- reimbursive travel allowance;

+- any night shift allowance;

+- any standby allowance; and

+- certain business reimbursements.

-2.4 Residence Based Taxation (Section 1)
+2.4 Residence-Based Taxation (section 1)

-From 1 March 2001 the "residence based" taxation system replaced the "source based" taxation system that was previously used in South Africa.
+From 1 March 2001 the "residence-based" taxation system replaced the "source-based" taxation system that was previously used in South Africa.

-The residence based system states that an employee must be taxed on his world-wide income in the country where he is resident.
-Note that citizenship is not equivalent to residency - a non-South African citizen can become a resident of South Africa by virtue of the physical presence test, and is then liable for income tax in South Africa on his world-wide income.
+The residence-based system states that an employee must be taxed on his worldwide income in the country where he is resident.
+Note that citizenship is not equivalent to residency - a non-South African citizen can become a resident of South Africa by virtue of the physical presence test, and is then liable for income tax in South Africa on his worldwide income.
 Non-residents must be taxed on income derived from a source within South Africa, that is, where the services are actually rendered.